-Anaphylaxis is unpredictable.
-When it comes to being prepared, avoidance of allergens is the critical first step to preventing a life‑threatening allergic reaction.
+When it comes to being prepared, avoidance of allergens is critical to preventing a life‑threatening allergic reaction.

-That's why it's important for people living with potentially life‑threatening allergies to have an anaphylaxis action plan in place.
-It should include four basic steps:
+That's why people living with potentially life‑threatening allergies should have an anaphylaxis action plan in place that includes these four basic steps:

 While these four steps are key points to remember, you may want to write down a more detailed plan to share with others, such as teachers, coworkers, school nurses or family members.
 You may want to consider adding:

 For an example, the American Academy of Allergy, Asthma & Immunology offers an anaphylaxis emergency action plan that you can download and complete along with your doctor.
 The My EpiPlan® app can help you keep track of your EpiPen® or EpiPen Jr® Auto-Injectors.